Wrapped Aave Gnosis GNO (WAGNOGNO) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 Wrapped Aave Gnosis GNO Historical Price

-According to the latest data gathered on Wrapped Aave Gnosis GNO live price page, the current price of Wrapped Aave Gnosis GNO is 132.35USD.
+According to the latest data gathered on Wrapped Aave Gnosis GNO live price page, the current price of Wrapped Aave Gnosis GNO is 129.56USD.
 The circulating supply of Wrapped Aave Gnosis GNO(WAGNOGNO) is

 In the past 24 hours, Wrapped Aave Gnosis GNO has shown a price movement of